osifogra/ValtechProject/README.md

 # ValtechProject

-This is a selenium Webdrive page object project written in C# project
+This is a selenium Webdrive page object project written in C#.

 To run test
 •	You need to have installed Visual studio and have add Specflow